 - If you know the shape of your data, you can optionally change these settings to represent uniqueness and matching between the records in the two tables.

 In many analytical scenarios, using the default settings for a relationship will give you all of the data you need for analysis.
 In some scenarios, you might want to adjust the Performance Options settings to describe your data more accurately.
-For more details about using relationships to combine and analyze data, see Relate Your Data(Link opens in a new window) and this Tableau blog post: Relationships, part 1: Introducing new data modeling in Tableau(Link opens in a new window).
+For more details about using relationships to combine and analyse data, see Relate Your Data(Link opens in a new window) and this Tableau blog post: Relationships, part 1: Introducing new data modelling in Tableau(Link opens in a new window).

 Cardinality settings determine if Tableau aggregates table data before or after automatically joining the data during analysis.

 - Select Many if the field values aren't unique, or you don't know.
 Tableau will aggregate the relevant data before forming joins during analysis.

 - Select One if field values are unique.
 During analysis, the relevant data will be joined before aggregation.
 Setting this option correctly optimises queries in the workbook when the field values in the relationship are unique.
 However, selecting One when field values aren’t unique can result in duplicate aggregate values being shown in the view.

 Note: Selecting One treats records as if each key value is unique and there is at most only one row with a null value.